hyu-leeky/kmu-leeky.github.io/index.md

 ---

 ### Research <a name="research"></a>
+* AI Assistant-Based Automation Technologies for Operations and Management in Cloud Failure Recovery
+  * Using AI service for cloud operations (AIOPS)
+  * Autonomic Root-Cause-Analysis (RCA) using AI service

 * ACE-AI : **A**utonomic **C**loud **E**nvironment for **AI**
   * Autonomically providing cost and performance efficient cloud environment for deep learning training and inference